A FEW OF THE MOST OFTEN ASKED QUESTIONS

 Q. Is the Cozy available with a retractable main gear?

 A. No. The nose gear is retractable, and the main gear strut is tear-drop shaped, and with wheel pants, there is very little drag with the fixed main gear.
+Aircraft Spruce sells an even more streamlined gear fairing as well.
 A retractable main gear could not possibly be as strong or as light as the fixed gear.
 It would have to retract somewhere, and the most likely place would be into the strake, which would sacrifice fuel capacity.
-To go 5 or 10 knots faster, but have to land more often from fuel (letting down from 10,000 ft, spending 1/2 hr on the ground, and climbing back to 10,000 ft.) is simply not cost effective, since a retractable main gear would increase building cost at least $4,000, would increase insurance cost, would increase maintenance cost, and would increase building time.
-Retractable main gears are subject to failure (to go down) and forgetfulness (forgetting to lower).
+If you could go 5 or 10 knots faster (and that has yet to be shown to be true at canard racing events) would require you to land more often from fuel (letting down from 10,000 ft, spending 1/2 hr on the ground, and climbing back to 10,000 ft.) is simply not cost effective, since a retractable main gear would increase building cost at least $4,000, would increase insurance cost, would increase maintenance cost, and would increase building time.
+Retractable main gears are subject to failure (not going down) and forgetfulness (forgetting to lower).
 In the event of an off field landing, a retractable gear attached to the main spar would probably cause more structural damage, including rupturing of the fuel tanks and increased likelihood of fire.
-We don't recommend it.
+The designer doesn't recommend it.

 Q. What is the Cozy safety record?